Session Recovery

 The Recovery Loop

-Here's the full session lifecycle:
+Here's the full session lifecycle with deciduous:

 The graph acts as persistent memory that bridges session boundaries.

-Context Mid-Session
+Mid-Session Recovery

 Recovering from Compaction